rumham-gather/back-end/README.md

 ## Description

-_ Gather is a recipe application that allows users to browse, save recipes and contribute to food events with friends and family_
+Gather is a recipe application that allows users to browse, save recipes and contribute to food events with friends and family.

 ## Setup/Installation Requirements